Student Arts Orgs

 The Carleton Graphic provides a fun and open space for Carleton students to display their artistic and literary talents through the publication of a comics anthology three times a term.

 F.I.S.H. is devoted to developing the art of thumbing one's nose at gravity.
 All skill levels are welcome.
 Come explore all aspects of the art as well as contribute to new performance pieces focused on advanced technical juggling, movement, and maybe even some theater.
 Opportunities for performance, community service, and fun abound.

 Carleton Players is dedicated to producing and supporting drama at Carleton.
 Its primary purpose is assisting in the production of Players shows, but its functions extend to the support of other activities.
 These include sponsoring workshops pertaining to acting or technical theater, trips to off-campus theatrical productions, and other activities related to theater.
 Carleton Players produces three faculty-directed plays per year.

-The Rugcutters bring Lindy Hop dancing and culture to the entire Carleton community by offering lessons, workshops, weekly dances, and excursions up to the Cities and beyond.
+The Rugcutters bring Lindy Hop dancing and culture to the Carleton community by offering lessons, workshops, weekly Monday night dances, and excursions up to the Cities and beyond.